riyazwalikar/injection-attacks-nosql-talk/README.md

 ## What is NoSQL Injection

-- The examples on the Internet and the one that we will look at cover some of the `Document Store` type NoSQL backends
+- The most common examples on the Internet and the one that we will look at cover some of the `Document Store` type NoSQL backends
 - A more correct description would be `Injection into apps with a NoSQL database backend of type Document Store`
 - But it has been popularised as NoSQL Injection.
 Just be aware that this is inaccurate.